-If the pork cushion you bought still has bones, you can also add them into the soup.
+If the pork cushion you bought still has bones, you can also add them to soups.
 They’ll provide for an overall deeper and richer taste.
 If you’re not short of time, it’s always best to let your soup cook on the stove for as long as possible.
-Instead of leaving it to boil on high heat, allowing it to simmer on medium heat will draw out lots of flavor.
+Instead of leaving it to boil on high heat, allowing it to simmer on medium heat will draw out lots of flavors.

 The brilliant thing about pulled pork is that it can be made out of roasted, smoked, or slow-cooked pork.
-If you’re still worried about your pulled pork being ‘too dry’, slow cooking it first will probably prove to be your most reliable option to ensuring that it stays juicy and moist.
+If you’re still worried about your pulled pork being ‘too dry’, slow cooking or smoking will probably prove to be your most reliable option to ensure that it stays juicy and moist.